Have you ever given your order at a fast food drive-through, only to be asked, "Would you like fries with that?"

 Always pitch a new upgrade within the context of an idea.
 If you see an opportunity to help a customer increase her leads from email marketing, you should come up with a real plan to help her get there.
 Don't just tell her that she needs to spend more -- give her an easily understood plan to see where her money will be spent and how it will contribute to the overall success of her business by purchasing an upgrade.

-Finding the perfect way to approach a customer about additional services and products can be tricky, but it's really all about the timing.
+Finding the perfect time to approach a customer about additional services and products can be tricky, but it's really all about the timing.
 After the completion of a successful initiative with your product or a big milestone (e.g., reaching a new lead generation goal), take the chance to step back and ask your customer, "What's next?"

 Conversations about the future offer a natural opportunity to bring up new ideas and projects you want to accomplish with your customer.
 Pitching an upsell is especially effective after helping execute a big win for your customer, since she has definitive proof of your expertise.